 Chairs of the Lawyers Committee are selected from among the current membership.
 The committee is currently co-chaired by John H. Martin, Thompson & Knight and Robert S. Peck, Center for Constitutional Litigation PC.

 The Lawyers Committee holds an annual meeting each fall in Washington, D.C.
 Members are also invited to attend the annual Justice Roundtable event, which brings together state chief justices, members of the NCSC Board of Directors, and the General Counsel and Lawyers Committees to discuss issues of common concern to business and court communities.
-The 2013 NCSC meetings and events will be held on November 20 - 21 in Washington, D.C.
+The Judicial Excellence Events will be held on November 20-21, 2014, in Washington, D.C.

 Members of the Lawyers Committee make a leadership annual contribution to the National Center.